 Getting your credit report information has never been easier.
-Choose either the Free Credit Report Card (No Credit Card Required), which includes a free Experian credit score or the Credit.com Score Monitor™ which includes 3 free credit scores, 3 full bureau credit reports, daily alerts to monitor your credit, and a 14-day free trial.
+Choose either the Free Credit Report Card (No Credit Card Required), which includes a free Experian credit score or a complete credit report monitoring service that includes your full credit report and daily alerts to monitor your credit.

 Credit reports are the files that credit report agencies maintain about your credit history and share with the rest of the world...read more

 Consumers looking to buy a home, get a credit card, or obtain some other form of financial help have to clear a pretty big hurdle.

 Credit reports are used by creditors to see how you've managed previous credit obligations and to determine whether or not you're a good credit risk.
 It tells them whether it's a good bet that you'll pay off that big credit card payment or make payments on that new Cadillac right on time.

 Creditors make those calculations based on the data included in your credit report.
 As a U.S. citizen, and presumably the owner of a Social Security number, you're financial history is a public record.
 Your financial background, including payment history, can be found and condensed by any one of the three credit reporting agencies – Equifax, Experian and TransUnion.

 Each of these companies are veritable clearinghouses of personal financial information of anybody, citizen or not, with a U.S. Social Security number.
 The data that each of the "Big Three" accumulates are the meat and potatoes of your credit report – any one piece of data can mean the loss of a home loan or the rejection of a credit card application due to weak credit.